emberjs/website/source/blog/2018-09-21-the-ember-times-issue-65.md

 Be kind,

-the crowd and the Learning Team
+Chris Ng and the Learning Team